CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

     ![](../media/IMG0011.png)

-1. Execute the cells inside `erroranalysis-dashboard-regression-superconductor.ipynb` notebook one by one (Click on the **Run** button or by using either Ctrl + Enter to stay on the same cell, or Shift + Enter to advance to the next cell or) and observe the results of each cell execution.
+1. Execute the cells inside the `erroranalysis-dashboard-regression-superconductor.ipynb` notebook, one by one (Click on the **Run** button or by using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell or) and observe the results of each cell execution.

     ![Run Note Book Cell](../media/IMG014.png)